 - 4.11 If appropriate, the Headteacher/Line Manager (or someone appointed by them) may invite you to a meeting to clarify your complaint and to explore possible resolutions.
 If you accept that invitation, you may be accompanied by one other person, such as a friend, relative, advocate or interpreter, to assist you.
 Where possible, this meeting will take place within 15 school days of receipt of the written complaint. - 4.12 If necessary, an investigation will be conducted.
 Witnesses will be interviewed, and statements taken from those involved.
 If the complaint centres on a child or young person (CYP), the CYP should also be interviewed.
 CYPs should normally be interviewed with their parent present, but if this would seriously delay the investigation of a serious or urgent complaint or if the CYP has specifically said that s/he would prefer that their parents were not involved, another member of staff with whom the CYP feels comfortable should be present.
-If the matter includes a complaint relating to a member of staff, the member of staff must have the opportunity to respond to the complaint. - 4.13 Once the relevant facts have been established as far as possible, the Headteacher/Line Manager will provide a written response to the complaint, including an explanation of the decision and the reasons for it.
+If the matter includes a complaint relating to a member of staff, the member of staff must have the opportunity to respond to the complaint.
+Please note that witness statements can be disclosed to other relevant parties as part of the investigation. - 4.13 Once the relevant facts have been established as far as possible, the Headteacher/Line Manager will provide a written response to the complaint, including an explanation of the decision and the reasons for it.
 This will include what action will be taken to resolve the complaint (if any).
 You will be advised that if you are dissatisfied with the outcome of the complaint, you may request that your complaint be heard by the Complaints panel under Stage 3 of this procedure. - 4.14 The Trust may engage an independent, external person to carry out the investigation into the Stage 2 complaint or to review the investigation and response at Stage 2.
 This may be appropriate where the complaint is particularly complex and involves legal issues.